Azure-Samples/MachineLearningSamples-MarketCampaign/README.md

 The aim of this solution is to demonstrate predictive market analytics using AML Workbench.
 This solution provides an easy to use template to develop market campaign predictive data pipelines for retailers.
 The template can be used with different datasets and different definitions of success of market campaign.
 The aim of this tutorial is to:

-1. Understand AML Workbench's Data Preparation tools to ingest and pre-process customer relationship data for market campaign analysis.
+1. Understand AML Workbench's Data Preparation tools to ingest and pre-process customer relationship data for market campaign prediction and customer review data for sentiment analysis.

 2. Perform feature transformation to handle noisy heterogeneous market data.

+3. Perform Unigrams TF-IDF feature extraction to convert unstructured text review data.

-3. Integrate third-party libraries (such as scikit-learn and azureml) to develop Logistic Regression, Support Vector Machine and Tree-based classifiers for predicting the success of market campaign.
+4. Integrate third-party libraries (such as scikit-learn and azureml) to develop Logistic Regression, Support Vector Machine and Tree-based classifiers for predicting the success of market campaign, as well as predicting the sentiment score of customer review.

-4. Deploy model.
+5. Model operationalization.

 ## Use Case Overview

 A company, such as retail bank, wants to do market campaign prediction.
 The task is to build a pipeline that automatically analyze the bank market dataset, to predict the success of telemarketing calls for selling bank long-term deposits.
 The aim is to provide market intelligence for the bank and better target valuable customers and hence reduce marketing cost.
+In addition, the bank may also want to analyze customer feedback in order to provide additional insight to enhance market campaign prediction.
+This requires a pipeline that automatically analyzes customer feedback messages, to provide the overall sentiment for the bank, thus helping the bank gain extra insights from social media to optimize their market strategy.

 Some of the factors contributing to bank market campaign include: